 Peppermint Hot Chocolate

-- 200g bar plain chocolate, broken into chunks
+- 200g bar plain or dark cooking chocolate

 - 150ml pot single or double cream